 Cell phones may be brought to school, but they must be turned off and kept in the student's backpack.
+Backpacks and purses must be placed on the wall in the teachers classroom.
 Use of a cell phone during the academic day will result in disciplinary consequences.
 The cell phone may also be confiscated until a parent comes to school to claim it.
 Students with multiple phone infractions will not be able to bring cell phones to school.
 The school is not responsible for lost or stolen cell phones or electronic devices.